 This is a really important problem.
 Because you cannot bring another dog whenever you want.
 I mean if your Basset hound is a still puppy, this is not a suitable time, is it?

 If you have positive answers for the following matters, That means it’s time to bring the second dog into your home!

 - Is your basset hound still a puppy?
 If so, this is not a suitable time.

 - Is your dog completely trained?
 If not, You need to spend more time training him.

 - What about your current schedule?
 If it’s a kind of a busy schedule, this isn’t a suitable time for such a thing.
 Because training and socialization and adapting the new pal to your home take considerable effort and time.

 - Do your family members agree with your decision?

 I hope this makes sense.
 But, Have you thought about whether your basset hound needs another dog?

 How to tell if your Basset hound needs a companion?

-Well, in order to understand this, you have to small research and observation about your dog.
+Well, in order to understand this, you have to do small research and observation about your dog.
 Because you are going to make a massive difference to his life.